YugankSingh/movies-app/README.md

 # Movies App

 Movies app made using React-Redux-❤️
+In it you can
+-Add and remove movies from movies list,
+-See all your favourite movies at one place,
-In it you can add movies favourites and remove from favourite Fetch any other movie from open movies data base using search box
+-Fetch any other movie from open movies data base using search box.

 [See Live Version](https://yuganksingh.github.io/movies-app/)